App Engine locations

-We recommend that you migrate to Cloud NDB before you upgrade your app to Python 3, as the App Engine Python 3 runtime does not support App Engine NDB client library.
+We recommend that you migrate to Cloud NDB before you upgrade your app to Python 3.
 This incremental approach to migration enables you to maintain a functioning and testable app throughout the migration process.

 Cloud NDB is intended to replace the features in App Engine NDB, so it will not support new features of Firestore in Datastore mode.
-New Python 3 apps should use the Datastore mode client library instead of Cloud NDB.
+We recommend that new Python 3 apps use the Datastore mode client library instead of Cloud NDB.